 - Set the glasses out of a tray or side table, with open bottles of well-chilled prosecco next to them for guests to help themselves.

-- If this drink is too tart for your tastes, add 0.25 ounces of simple syrup to your glass along with the cranberry juice.
+- If this drink is too tart for your tastes, add 0.25 ounces of simple syrup to your glass along with the cranberry juice or make it a Poinsettia Cocktail by adding 0.25 oz of orange liqueur.

 - Change up your glassware!
 This cocktail should be served in a stemmed glass, but don’t worry if you have more guests than champagne glasses.
 Coupe glasses or white wine glasses work great for serving this cocktail.